 The History of Viking Jewelry

 In studying a culture that existed and thrived such a long time ago, we can allow their artworks, written sources and archaeological excavations to guide us in sketching central coordinates of their existence.
-These sources indicate us that the Vikings were engaged in an active manner in farming (cattle breeding and agriculture) and weapons crafting, but also in manufacturing jewelry and decorations.
+These sources indicate us that the Vikings were engaged in an active manner in farming (cattle breeding and agriculture) and weapons crafting, but also in manufacturing jewellery and decorations.

 Most of the jewelry pieces the Vikings wore were made of metal (rarely gold, they often used silver, bronze, and bone) and featured zoomorphic images (snakes and various twisting shapes).
 During archaeological excavations, stunning Viking jewelry pieces have been discovered.
 Beautiful and elegant jewelry pieces are exhibited in museums, and not surprisingly, after more than a millennium, the Viking jewelry still is a source of inspiration for nowadays jewelry artisans.

 The Vikings created the adornment pieces using the “lost wax” method, and it was a common practice, just like in many other medieval cultures, to use jewelry as a form of currency.
 Jewelry collections include a wide range of pieces, like neck rings, necklaces, brooches, rings, earrings, arm rings and armbands, pendants, and amulets.
 The most popular symbol is the snake, and Thor’s Hammer has a strong symbolism in the Viking culture, being an instrument of protection, blessing, and consecration.